Continually Updated Clinical Reference

 • Flulike symptoms - APMPPE, multiple evanescent white dot syndrome (MEWDS)

-Smith and Nozik recommend a strategy called "name meshing."2 The naming process involves extracting relevant clinical and historical information and creating a case profile (eg, acute unilateral nongranulomatous anterior uveitis in a 35-year-old white male with stiffness in the lower back).
+Smith and Nozik recommend a strategy called "name meshing."
+[2] The naming process involves extracting relevant clinical and historical information and creating a case profile (eg, acute unilateral nongranulomatous anterior uveitis in a 35-year-old white male with stiffness in the lower back).
 This information is meshed with clinical characteristics of known ocular inflammatory diseases.
 Using this information, the practitioner can generate a list of differential diagnoses and then order laboratory tests based on the likelihood that one of those diseases is present.

 Although these systems work well, they are by no means foolproof.
 As the disease becomes chronic, the inflammation may change from nongranulomatous to granulomatous, the pattern of ocular involvement may change, and systemic features that were not initially present may become apparent.
 Because of the dynamic nature of uveitis, updating the review of systems and categorizing the ocular inflammation accordingly are important.
 Laboratory tests are no substitute for a systematic approach and careful observation in treating patients with uveitis.

-Ordering a standard series of tests in every patient with uveitis is rarely useful, can be costly, and often can confuse the diagnostic process.
-Rosenbaum and Wernick emphasize the futility of indiscriminate testing.3 The value of the test varies with the probability of the suspected disease (pretest probability).
+Ordering a standard series of tests in every patient with uveitis rarely is useful, can be costly, and often can confuse the diagnostic process.
+Rosenbaum and Wernick emphasize the futility of indiscriminate testing.
+[3] The value of the test varies with the probability of the suspected disease (pretest probability).
 The test is most helpful in raising diagnostic probability to rule in levels when the history and physical examination findings create a pretest probability of 40-60%.
-Bayes theorem can be used to assess the utility of positive results by evaluating the sensitivity and specificity of a diagnostic test combined with the pretest probability of disease to calculate the posttest probability of disease.
+Bayes theorem can be used to assess the use of positive results by evaluating the sensitivity and specificity of a diagnostic test combined with the pretest probability of disease to calculate the posttest probability of disease.

 Responsible clinical physicians decide which diagnostic tests to order for patients based on the best possible evidence.
-Sackett and colleagues coined the term evidence-based medicine, which is "the conscientious, explicit and judicious use of the current best evidence in making decisions about the care of individuals."4 Evidence-based medicine is a lifelong learning process, incorporating sound clinical skills with a proficiency for a critical appraisal of the medical literature.
-The following section is based on the excellent work by Sackett and colleagues; the reader is encouraged to consult the References section.4
+Sackett and colleagues coined the term evidence-based medicine, which is "the conscientious, explicit and judicious use of the current best evidence in making decisions about the care of individuals."
+[4] Evidence-based medicine is a lifelong learning process, incorporating sound clinical skills with a proficiency for a critical appraisal of the medical literature.
+The following section is based on the excellent work by Sackett and colleagues; the reader is encouraged to consult the References section.
+[4]

 When a patient presents with intraocular inflammation, the diagnostic workup begins with the signs and symptoms.
 Each facet of the history and physical examination serves to either increase or decrease the probability of a target disorder being present.
 Unequivocally, the power of the clinical examination in establishing a diagnosis is far greater than the laboratory evaluation.
-Sandler discovered that after the history, a correct diagnosis was established in 56% of patients in a general medical clinic; it increased to 73% after the physical examination.5 Routine laboratory evaluation helped to establish a diagnosis in only 5% of patients; not surprisingly, it also added substantial cost.
+Sandler discovered that after the history, a correct diagnosis was established in 56% of patients in a general medical clinic; it increased to 73% after the physical examination.
+[5] Routine laboratory evaluation helped to establish a diagnosis in only 5% of patients; not surprisingly, it also added substantial cost.

 One strategy used by nearly all clinicians is the formulation of a list of potential diagnoses from a brief interaction with the patient, followed by a focused history and physical examination, and then an appropriate diagnostic evaluation that shortens the list of diagnostic possibilities.
-This strategy is termed the hypothetico-deductive approach by Sackett and colleagues.4 In evaluating patients with uveitis, revisiting certain aspects of the history is common once particular facets of the examination become apparent.
-For example, after an initial interaction with a 34-year-old black woman with symptoms of redness, pain, and photophobia, the clinician discovers that she has mutton-fat keratic precipitates and iris nodules.
+This strategy is termed the hypothetico-deductive approach by Sackett and colleagues.
+[4] In evaluating patients with uveitis, revisiting certain aspects of the history is common once particular facets of the examination become apparent.
+For example, after an initial interaction with a 34-year-old Black woman with symptoms of redness, pain, and photophobia, the clinician discovers that she has mutton-fat keratic precipitates and iris nodules.
 Further questioning is directed toward the various entities that cause granulomatous inflammation, with the appropriate diagnostic tests ordered accordingly.

 To understand the value of a particular diagnostic test, the concepts of pretest and posttest probability, sensitivity, specificity, and likelihood ratios (LRs) need to be introduced.
 Pretest probability, defined as the odds that a given disease exists in a specific patient with a particular constellation of signs and symptoms, greatly influences which diagnostic tests are ordered.
 Very few published pretest probability values exist for the various uveitic entities.
 Consequently, they usually are derived from the practitioner's clinical experience and intuition.
 Alternatively, colleagues can be consulted about their experiences, thereby generating a pretest probability by consensus.